status-im/handbook.status.im/src/perks/health-resources-for-your-office.md

-# ⚡️ Health resources for your home office
+# ⚡️ Health resources for your office

 We spend almost as many hours working as sleeping.
 Having great working habits is as essential as getting a good night's sleep, and more often than not, they go hand in hand.

-Here you'll find some resources to manage stress and best practices to make your work from home experience lighter from complaints from your future self.
+Here you'll find some resources to manage stress and best practices to make your working routine lighter from complaints from your future self.

 ### 🏃‍♂️ Move